iamfaith99/risk-neutral-monte-carlo/README.md

 The goal is to analyze the trade-off between computation time and variance reduction for each technique.

-## High-Performance Implementation with JAX
+## Implementation Features

-This project showcases advanced functional programming skills through a dual implementation:
+This project showcases advanced functional programming skills through:

-1. **NumPy Implementation** (`final_project.qmd`): Traditional vectorized implementation using NumPy
-2. **JAX Implementation** (`final_project_jax.qmd`): High-performance implementation using JAX with:
-   - JIT compilation for accelerated computation
-   - Vectorized operations using JAX's immutable arrays
+- Vectorized operations using NumPy for high performance
 - Functional design with pure functions and no side effects
-   - XLA (Accelerated Linear Algebra) integration

-The JAX implementation demonstrates significant performance improvements while maintaining the same mathematical accuracy, particularly for the variance reduction techniques.
+- Immutable data structures where possible
+- Clear separation of concerns
+- Comprehensive documentation with detailed explanations

 ## Project Structure

-- `final_project.qmd`: Quarto document containing the NumPy implementation, analysis, and results
+- `final_project.qmd`: Quarto document containing the implementation, analysis, and results
-- `final_project_jax.qmd`: Quarto document containing the JAX implementation with performance analysis
-- `benchmark_jax.py`: Comprehensive benchmarking script comparing NumPy and JAX implementations
-- `Makefile`: Contains commands for rendering both documents and other project tasks
+- `Makefile`: Contains commands for rendering the document and other project tasks
 - `pyproject.toml` & `poetry.lock`: Poetry configuration for dependency management
 - `.gitignore`: Configuration for excluding generated files from version control